Anti-Müllerian hormone: Potential future usage

 AMH has been synthesized.
 Its ability to inhibit growth of tissue derived from the Müllerian ducts has raised hopes of usefulness in the treatment of a variety of medical conditions including endometriosis, adenomyosis, and uterine cancer.
 Research is underway in several laboratories.

 If there were more standardized AMH assays, it could potentially be used as a biomarker of polycystic ovary syndrome.

 In mice, an increase in AMH has been shown to reduce the number of growing follicles and thus the overall size of the ovaries.
 This increase in AMH production reduces primary, secondary and antral follicles without reducing the number of primordial follicles suggesting a blockade of primordial follicle activation.
 This may provide a viable method of contraception which protects the ovarian reserve of oocytes during chemotherapy without extracting them from the body allowing the potential for natural reproduction later in life.

 Names

-The adjective "Müllerian" is written either "Müllerian" or "müllerian", depending on the governing style guide; the derived term with the prefix of "anti-" is then "anti-Müllerian", "anti-müllerian", or "antimüllerian".
+The adjective Müllerian is written either Müllerian or müllerian, depending on the governing style guide; the derived term with the prefix anti- is then anti-Müllerian, anti-müllerian, or antimüllerian.
 The Müllerian ducts are named after Johannes Peter Müller.

 A list of the names that have been used for the antimüllerian hormone is as follows.
-For the sake of simplicity, this list ignores some orthographic variations; for example, it gives only one row for "Müllerian-inhibiting hormone", although there are 4 acceptable stylings thereof (cap M or lowercase m, hyphen or space).
+For the sake of simplicity, this list ignores some orthographic variations; for example, it gives only one row for "Müllerian-inhibiting hormone", although there are four acceptable stylings thereof (capital M or lowercase m, hyphen or space).